 A4 is the most used paper format in the world.
 We use this format in different places to print out various types of documents.
 But the worksheet that we work on has some limitations.
 Like some worksheets that we work on have large column widths or increased column numbers.
 To appropriately accommodate all these cells and view them you need to follow the below guide where different types of methods are discussed elaborately with real-life explanations.
 Therefore, the question of how to print an Excel sheet in A4 size will discuss below in 4 different ways.

-4 Ways to Print Excel Sheet in A4 Size
+How to Print Excel Sheet in A4 Size: 4 Simple Ways

 We are going to use the below dataset for demonstration purposes.
 Case Id, Economic Position, Occupation Type, Home, Gender, Region, Adults, Children, Household, etc., and the income-expenditure are from column B through column N. This worksheet’s large column width will help us to demonstrate properly how to fit this sheet into an A4 page setup and print.